Meet the team

 I work closely with charities to offer advice and support to complete funding applications for the Henry Duncan Grants programme.
 I deliver funding surgeries, represent Corra Foundation at funding events and assess applications.
 My role has also allowed me to deliver a one-year pilot programme for older people and support other funders with their assessments.

 My background is in the retail, further education and voluntary sectors.
 I am a qualified trainer and STEPS motivational facilitator which means I am able to help participants to co-create learning.
 I have extensive experience of supporting adults who are long-term unemployed, including more recently, those with visual impairments.

 My job at Corra Foundation gives me the opportunity to keep in touch with grassroots projects and allows me the privilege of meeting dedicated and passionate people who give their time to help others.

-Debbie Kaney – Grant Advisor (Henry Duncan Grants)
+Debbie Kaney – Grants Advisor (Henry Duncan Grants)